HOW UTAH FAMILIES REALLY FEEL ABOUT FULL-DAY KINDERGARTEN

 Dan Jones & Associates conducted the poll of 804 registered voters in Utah, with a margin of error of +/-3.45 percentage points.

-This recent poll affirms the results of a 2021 statewide survey of 1,976 registered Utah voters conducted by Utah-based polling firm Y2 Analytics, with a margin of error of +/-2.2 percentage points.
+This poll affirms the results of a 2021 statewide survey of 1,976 registered Utah voters conducted by Utah-based polling firm Y2 Analytics, with a margin of error of +/-2.2 percentage points.
 That poll found:

 More than 2/3 of surveyed voters (68%) said they would "support the expansion of optional full-day kindergarten programs in all public schools throughout Utah."